 In 1990, the people of Latvia elected a majority of pro-independence deputies to what was then the ruling Soviet parliamentary body, the Supreme Council of Latvia.
 The new Supreme Council voted to begin the political process of removing Soviet rule and restoring full independence to Latvia.
 On 21 August 1991, following the collapse of the Soviet Union, the Latvian Supreme Council adopted a resolution for the full restoration of Latvian independence.
 The Supreme Council was abolished in late 1992, paving way for the first post-independence Latvian parliament, elected on 5-6 June 1993.

 The new 5th Saeima, continuing the link with the pre-war parliaments of Latvia, elected Guntis Ulmanis the new President of the Republic of Latvia in 1993.
 Re-elected in 1996, President Ulmanis was followed by Dr. Vaira Vike-Freiberga.
 Dr. Vike-Freiberga was elected as President in 1999 and re-elected for a second term in 2003.
 Dr. Valdia Zalters was President from July 2007 to July 2011 followed by Mr. Andris Berzins, who served from July 2011 to July 2015.
 Mr. Raimonds Vejonis is the current President of Latvia and assumed office on July 8, 2015 as Latvia's 5th President since regaining independence in 1990 and the 9th President since Latvia proclaimed its independence in November 1918.
+His current term runs till July 2019.
+On May 29, the Latvian parliament, Saeima, elected Egils Levits to serve as the country’s next President who took office on July 8, 2019.
 For more information about the President of Latvia, please visit www.president.lv.

 For more information about the history of Latvia, please visit www.latvia.eu.